funkybob/django-sniplates/docs/tags.rst

 The name is composed of the alias specified in the `load_widgets` tag, and the name of the block in that template, joined with a ':'.
 If you use an "empty" alias, the block will be searched for in the current template (and any templates it extends).
-This form can be used without a `load_widgets` tage.
+This form can be used without a `load_widgets` tag.

 You may use the `as` form of the tag to store the result of the block in the context variable you supply instead of rendering it in the template.